This post contains affiliate links.

 It also cuts out the need for you to buy plastic and plastic-lined containers.

-Preservative-free and additive-free homemade soy milk are great for drinking, culturing, or making tofu.
+Preservative-free and additive-free homemade soy milk is great for drinking, culturing, or making tofu.

 The leftover fiber is called okara, or biji, and can be dried or frozen for use in cooking, or as fertilizer.